serend1p1ty/core-pytorch-utils/docs/tutorial.md

 ## Train a CNN on MINIST

 We slightly modify the official PyTorch MINIST [demo](https://github.com/pytorch/examples/edit/main/mnist/main.py) to use our Trainer.
-The code is placed in the `example` folder.
+The code is placed in the `example/` folder.

 ```
 """The code is modified from: https://github.com/pytorch/examples/blob/main/mnist/main.py"""